 Lunch doesn’t have to be boring.
 If the idea of an adult lunch box prompts visions of a granola bar and apple day after day, we’re ready to dispel that myth.
 Believe it or not, almost any recipe can be turned into a packed lunch.
 Korean barbecue bowl?
 Check!
 Veggie-friendly cauliflower tacos?
 A fun and tasty salad?
 Why not!
 Leftovers are your best friend when it comes to meal prep for work.

 Plan ahead.
 When it comes to meal prep for work, a little time devoted to planning can save you hours of time and stress later in the week.
 We like to set aside a few hours on Sunday to plan our meals for the week, grocery shop and prep all our ingredients.
 Pre-chopping vegetables, boiling eggs, grilling meats and portioning out leftovers can be a total lifesaver when hump day rolls around.

 Keep it simple.
 Use pre-prepped ingredients to build different combinations that keep it interesting without having to think too hard.
 Try combining a grain like rice or quinoa, a protein like tofu or grilled chicken and a vegetable like baby spinach or roasted beets for a colorful and filling bowl.
 All of these ingredients can be made ahead of time and stored in the fridge for the whole week, saving you tons of time in the morning.
 And you’ll never have to ask yourself “what should I have for lunch?” again!

-Some My Food and Family recipes that lend themselves well to a pre-prepped packed lunch are our Brussels Sprouts, Squash and Rice Salad Bowl, our Sushi Bowl with brown rice, avocado and edamame and our Easy Chopped Chicken Salad.
+Some My Food and Family recipes that lend themselves well to a pre-prepped packed lunch are our Crunchy Poppyseed Chicken Salad, our Grilled Steak & Vegetable Salad and our Chicken Bow-Tie Pasta Salad.

 Let someone else do the heavy lifting.
 Sure, doing all the prep work ourselves is a romantic idea, but let’s be real: we work hard, we play hard and sometimes we’re just too tired to chop our own vegetables.
 Save time by buying prep-prepped ingredients from the grocery store like riced cauliflower, baby carrots, pre-washed salad greens and pre-chopped broccoli.